myracheng/bread/cake/redbeanniangao.md

 Time:

-Notes: This made too much, would probably do 2/3 next time. and also it was reallyyyy sticky so would try a recipe with rice flour, and less sugar
+Notes: This made too much, would probably do 2/3 next time. and also it was reallyyyy sticky so would try a recipe with rice flour, and less sugar. want to try [this](https://dusdoughs.com/2020/10/23/baked-sweet-nian-gao-mochi-cake/) next time.

 Story: I finally got my hands on some sweet rice flour by going to Ranch 99 with Nora!
 I wanted to make some form of 粘糕 to celebrate the new year, and I've never made a steamed version before (always the butter mochi version).
 I think I still like that version better, but this was cool to try out.